MWDelaney/sponge-case/README.md

 Source: [sponge-case.js](https://github.com/MWDelaney/sponge-case/blob/main/src/sponge-case.js)

-HTML includes tags for text styling, like `<strong>` and `<em>`, which help convey the intent or emotion behind a piece of text, but HTML does not yet support Sponge-Case, an important text style for mocking individuals on the internet.
+HTML includes tags for text styling, like `<strong>` and `<em>`, which help convey the intent or emotion behind a string of text, but HTML does not yet support Sponge-Case, an important text style for mocking individuals on the internet.

 ## How can I use Sponge-Case on my website?
 ```html